SamHSoftware/100-days-of-code/Log: September 27 2020 -.md

 Ok, but what about example 1.
 That still looks like PBV, right?
 Nope, still PBR.

 In example 1, JS does indeed pass a reference of the primitive value (the number 1) into the function.
 However, JS cannot mutate primitive numbers, it can only ever reassign them when the ```=``` is used.
 Therefore, JS has to reassign the value of ```a```.
 As with the last example, when reassignment is used, the 'reference' to the variable address cannot be kept.
-As a result, a new, unrelated variable is made within the scope of the function ```val```.
+As a result, a new, unrelated variable (```val```)is made (reassigned) within the scope of the function.

 So during reassignment, it looks like we loose the refernce, the address to the data of the variable in question.